kubernetes/website/content/en/docs/concepts/overview/what-is-kubernetes.md

 * **Self-healing**
 Kubernetes restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.
 * **Secret and configuration management**
 Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
-You can deploy and update secrets and application configuration without rebuilding your image, and without exposing secrets in your stack configuration.
+You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.

 ## What Kubernetes is not